KyleGrande/ufit-frontend/README.md

 git checkout -b branch_name. # create and goto branch
 ```

-Once you are finished you can push branches to the repo on github using
+Once you are finished you can push branches to the repo on GitHub using

 ```bash
 git add . #add all updates